BradleyGilden/alx-backend-javascript/0x06-unittests_in_js/README.md

   ### Create a new file 6-payment_token.test.js and write a test suite named getPaymentTokenFromAPI

     * How to test the result of getPaymentTokenFromAPI(true)?

+* ### `7-skp.test.js` - Using the file 7-skip.test.js:

+  * Make the test suite pass without fixing or removing the failing test
+  * it description must stay the same